Housing Services and Coronavirus – an update for BHT tenants

 If you are self-isolating it is really important that you let us know so we can plan accordingly for any potential work or support that may have been arranged.
 Please let us know if we are due to visit you before we enter your home by contacting us on 01323 340018 or [email protected] as soon as possible.

-Although we will not be making home visits during the lockdown we are still committed to making every effort to support victims of anti-social behaviour.
+Although we are currently limiting home visits, we are still committed to making every effort to support victims of anti-social behaviour.
 If we receive a complaint our contact with you will be by phone, email or text, whichever is your chosen method.

 Our investigations may include: